marndr/ChatGPT-ASR/README.md

 # ChatGPT-ASR
 ## MASTER AI
 This git is the implementation of the master thesis of Maryam Naderi.
 The master thesis took place between 2023 and 2024.
 The goal of the master thesis is to study correcting ASR trancriptions using LLMs.
+A part of this project has already been accepted in the form of a peer-reviewed paper titled "Towards interfacing large language models with ASR systems using confidence measures and prompting" at the Interspeech 2024 Conference.

 ## Setup